 There are several different grant research tools with different strengths and weaknesses and dramatically different costs.
 To help nonprofits navigate the confusing world of grant research databases, we explored some of the available tools.

 In the chart below, we compare a few of them to help readers hone in on which one might be the best match for their organization.
 We don’t assess the quality of support, "extra" features (such as calendars or grant tracking), or educational resources offered by each organization.
-However, this chart does take a close look at the databases themselves and notes our opinion of their strengths and weaknesses.
+However, this chart does take a look at the databases themselves, and in some cases notes our opinion of their strengths and weaknesses.
+We try to keep the lists of features and pricing up to date; feel free to share any updated information with our staff.

 This resource also does not address how to write grant proposals, read foundation 990s, or qualify, cultivate, approach, or steward funder prospects; if you need that kind of education, you could tap into educational programs offered by state associations of nonprofits, the Foundation Center, or GrantStation, among others.
 Make sure you check out the resources on our Fundraising page as well.